Overstaying your immigration permission in the UK

 My immigration permission is still valid

-You must either submit an Administrative Review, or make a new Tier 4 application, or leave the UK before your current immigration permission expires.
+You must either submit an Administrative Review, or make a new Student immigration application, or leave the UK before your current immigration permission expires.

 If you choose to submit an Administrative Review, and your immigration permission expires before you get the decision, you will become an overstayer until and unless your application for Administrative Review is successful.